 Similarly, you’ll want to ask yourself “Are you on track now to be able to unplug while you’re away?
-Or if you go about ‘business as usual,’ are you likely to leave some loose ends that will short change time away?”
+Or if you go about ‘business as usual,’ are you likely to leave some loose ends that will shortchange your time away?”

 Hopefully you’ll find yourself on a good pace ahead of your time away.
 And if so, that’s great.

-But if you’re even a little unsure, it’s likely you’re overestimating how tidy things will be before your time away.
+But if you’re even a little unsure, you’re probably overestimating how tidy things will be before your time away.
 That’s because of a principle called “the planning fallacy.”

 What Is the Planning Fallacy?

-The “planning fallacy” is the “tendency to underestimate how long a task will take, even when they have actually done the task before.”4
+The “planning fallacy” is people’s “tendency to underestimate how long a task will take, even when they have actually done the task before.”4

-That’s especially true when we’re faced with more pressure for that activity to be completed on time.
+You might especially encounter the planning fallacy when you’re faced with more pressure for something to be completed on time.

-For example, if we’re in conversation with others or if we’re mentally contemplating such conversations we’re more liable to give overly optimistic assessments of how much we can do in a given amount of time.5
+For example, if you’re talking with others or even mentally contemplating such conversations, you’re more liable to give overly optimistic assessments of how much you can do in a given amount of time.5

 How Do You Adjust for the Planning Fallacy?